 Different types of assault charges have different penalties depending on the seriousness.
 The more serious the assault and or injuries to the victim, the more severe the penalty that may be imposed to the assault charges.

 In order to prove that an offence of common assault has been committed the prosecution must satisfy the court beyond a reasonable doubt the following:

 There are a number of defences available to a charge of Common Assault.
 These include but are not limited to:

-Common assault is the most frequent assault charge for minor assault matters heard in Queensland courts.
+Common assault is the most frequent assault charge for minor assault matters heard in Queensland courts and on the Gold Coast.
 It may result from a person being threatened or receiving minor injuries as a result of a dispute.